franckklotz/Robotic-Ventilator/README.md

 2 - using a smaller 3.2 inch touch screen to save cost and have more availability

-the 7.00 screen is https://www.robotshop.com/ca/fr/affichage-lcd-tactile-7-nextion-hmi.html from Nextion the 3.20 screen is https://www.robotshop.com/ca/fr/affichage-lcd-tactile-hmi-32-nextion.html also from Nextion
+the 7.00 screen is https://www.robotshop.com/ca/fr/affichage-lcd-tactile-7-nextion-hmi.html from Nextion

+the 3.20 screen is https://www.robotshop.com/ca/fr/affichage-lcd-tactile-hmi-32-nextion.html also from Nextion

 this system is for rapid deveolpement and provide a free "HMI" intreface, and also all code to interface to Arduino and other microprocessor board.

 you can download the software to design HMI from nextion at https://nextion.tech/

-there is also a cheaper version from China, but not available out of China.
+there is also a cheaper version from China, but not available outside of China.

 # Software